JackStylesXYZ/hugo-dev/README.md

 docker run -it --rm -v $(pwd)/site:/site -p 1313:1313 hugo-dev-env bash
 ```

 -v flag will bind $(pwd)/site to the /site dir within the container.
+Bear in-mind that we set WORKDIR /site in the Dockerfile, so when starting the container it will automatically open in the /site dir.

 -p 1313:1313 will bind the local port to the container port (1313 is the default port for HUGO server)

 ### Build the static HTML pages and assets